Skip to content

 Lessons Learned

-• Good system prompts are 80% of AI application quality
+Good system prompts are 80% of AI application quality.
+The engineering behind the prompt matters more than the model choice.

-• Rate limits should be a first-class UX consideration, not an afterthought
+Rate limits should be a first-class UX consideration.
+Not an afterthought — users need to know before they hit a wall.

-• Svelte's reactivity model shines for real-time interfaces
+Svelte's reactivity model shines for real-time interfaces.
+Less ceremony than React for the same result.